Can you lose fat and gain muscle at the same time? The short answer is yes. And it is called body recomposition.

 If you don’t enjoy what you’re doing, you might not continue long enough to reap any rewards – and that’s the worst possible scenario.

-I read a study by Foster et al., 2015, comparing HIIT (High-Intensity Interval Training) with Steady State Training on Aerobic and Anaerobic Capacity.10 The biggest point they make in their concluding remarks is that HIIT was found to be less enjoyable and that:
+I read a study by Foster et al., 2015, comparing HIIT (High-Intensity Interval Training) with Steady State Training on Aerobic and Anaerobic Capacity.[note]Foster et al. The Effects of High-Intensity Interval Training vs Steady State Training on Aerobic and Anaerobic Capacity.
+J Sports Sci Med.
+2015 Dec; 14(4): 747–755.[/note] The most significant point they make in their concluding remarks is that HIIT was found to be less enjoyable and that:

 Perhaps variety in the type of exercise is as important as the type of exercise per se, particularly considering that the health benefits of exercise have to be viewed in the context of the likelihood that exercise is continued for several years, not just the weeks of a controlled study.
 Perhaps, in our quest to find the ‘perfect exercise’ we have missed the more important issue of how to make exercise enjoyable enough to be continued long-term.

 If you prefer HIIT, then go for it.
 For me, I walked four or five times per week for an hour or so at a time.
 That was ideal for me.

 You might be asking yourself why there are no isolation moves in this workout plan.
 The reason is this: I wanted to investigate a few common myths to prove or disprove them.
 They are as follows: